David Boushy

 David Boushy (born January 25, 1932) is a politician in Ontario, Canada.
-He served as a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 1999.
+He served as a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 1999 and is currently a City and County Councilor for Sarnia-Lambton.

 Background

 He was educated at Narj' Oyoun National College in Lebanon.
 He worked for Esso Chemicals after moving to Canada, and was the founder and editor of the Sarnia Visitor's Guide.
 Boushy served for over 30 years as a city councillor for Sarnia City Council, and was the secretary of the local Progressive Conservative association.